 In June 2012, I hosted a Beryl Bainbridge Reading Week.
-It was a great success and I thought it would be nice to keep a record of all the reviews from the final round-up post with everyone’s links available, and also to chart my own continuing progress in reading all of her books…
+It was a great success and I started this page to keep a record of all the reviews from the final round-up post and beyond and also to chart my own continuing progress in reading all of her books…

-Here’s the bibliography with review links, in chronological-ish order.
+Here’s Beryl’s bibliography with review links, in chronological-ish order.
 Book title links will go to Amazon UK via my affiliate link.

 Harriet Said (1972).
 Two schoolgirls are on holiday in a Northern resort.
 One becomes interested in an unhappily married, middle-aged man.
 She and her friend Harriet begin a plot to humiliate him.
 But their fantasy merges into reality, with shocking and unexpected results.